Pavel Nilin: Biography

-Pavel Nilin was born in Irkutsk, into the family of a political exile.
-After the 1917 Revolution he worked as a criminal investigation officer in the town of Tulun, Irkutsk oblast, then in 1927 embarked upon the career of a journalist, moving from Siberia first to Povolzhje, then Ukraine and finally Moscow.
+Nilin was born in Irkutsk, into the family of a political exile.
+After the 1917 Revolution he worked as a criminal investigation officer in the town of Tulun, Irkutsk oblast, then in 1927 embarked upon a journalistic career, moving from Siberia first to Povolzhye, then Ukraine and finally Moscow.
 He debuted as a published author in 1936 with a series of short stories published by the Novy Mir magazine.
 In 1939 a novel about the Donbas miners called A Man Goes Uphill (1936) was re-worked by Nilin into a script for the film which came out in 1940 under the title A Great Life (Bolshaya Zhyzn), enjoyed massive success and secured him the Stalin Prize in 1941.